chipskiW/butext/docs/intro_usage.rst

 	264	stand..
 0.001350	0.000250	5.398707	0.732290
 	98	film	0.002344	0.000250	9.374118	0.971930

-Our function is dividing the text frequency of a word in movies description divided by that same word in show descriptions.
-So by taking a logration of the relative frequency, we can see which word is more greatly associated with with category.
-Since we are dividing by the text frequency of show, and since 𝑙𝑜𝑔(𝐴/𝐵)=𝑙𝑜𝑔(𝐴)−𝑙𝑜𝑔(𝐵) , then a greater negative value means more greatly associated with show, and vice versa.

 .. code-block :: python

 	mostfreq = pd.concat([  rel_freq[0:10] , rel_freq[-10:]  ])